In the marketing industry, “content is king” is a popular cliché.

 This brings me to Lenz.
 When I joined the company way back in 2002, I was fresh out of UGA’s journalism school with visions of Woodward and Bernstein dancing in my head.
 Lenz hired me to write news and feature articles that would appear strictly on our clients’ web sites.
 When my friends would ask about my new job, I would say, “I write web releases, they’re kind of like press releases, but not important enough to send to the press.”
 Today I and the rest of the marketing world understand the value of blogging, while Lenz understood it from the beginning.

-Ask a Lenzer how we market healthcare and she’ll tell you, “just like we market everything else.”
+Ask anyone at Lenz how we market healthcare and they’ll tell you, “just like we market everything else.”
 Patients are people, we like to say.
 Lenz recognizes that healthcare is a unique industry and healthcare marketing, a specialized field.
 However, this does not mean you push the best marketing practices aside every time you work in a new industry.
 For patients, choosing a doctor—like choosing a soda, brand of sneakers, or presidential candidate—is a buying decision, and many commonalities apply.

 According to the Pew Research Center, 72 percent of Internet users looked online for health information within the past year.
 And 77 percent of online health seekers start with a search engine—as opposed to going directly to a healthcare provider’s web site or an online review site.